 - Mizen Head

-Ireland is a great place to visit on holidays, a business trip if you have some spare time or a college semester.
+Ireland is a great place to visit on holidays, or a business trip if you have some spare time or a college semester.
 The Irish are known for being friendly and having the craic and you will experience that when you visit Ireland.